Drugs

 Tetanus Immune Globulin (TIG) is indicated for tetanus disease treatment and prophylaxis (the latter in individuals without updated or an unknown tetanus immunization who have suffered a contaminated or a tetanus-prone wound).

-Adult dose for tetanus treatment and prophylaxis
+Adult dose for tetanus treatment

 • 500 units IM with part of the dose infiltrated close to the source wound.